mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       <https://github.com/NCAR/ccpp-physics>`_

    Entry point
-      An entry point is a subroutine for one :term:`phase` of CCPP physics that is called by the :term"`host model`.
-Entry points are described in more detail in :numref:`Chapter %c <GeneralRules>`
+      An entry point is a subroutine for one :term:`phase` of CCPP physics that is called by the :term:`host model`.
+Entry points are described in more detail in :numref:`Section %s <GeneralRules>`

    Fast physics
       Physical parameterizations that require tighter coupling with the dynamical core than “slow”